-Figure 5.6: Step 5.6, finalising the packaging process

 Screens which were skipped:

-IP compatibility - it is used to specify what boards the IP is valid for, which will always be the ZYNQ board for our designs.
+IP compatibility - is used to list the valid target boards for the IP.
+It should always include the ZYNQ board for our designs.

-IP Customisation Parameters – should be used if the custom parameters (generic parameters) for the IP have been changed.
+IP Customisation Parameters – should be used if the customisation parameters (generic parameters) for the IP have been changed.

-IP interfaces – If the ports for the IP were changed and you wish to create a standardised port (e.g. you create a FIFO_WRITE port that you want to connect to a Xilinx FIFO) then you can group ports together to create an IP interface.
+IP interfaces – This screen is used to match or create a standardised interface port by grouping signals (e.g. a FIFO_WRITE port for interfacing with a Xilinx FIFO instance).

 IP Addressing and Memory – Informational only